tellowkrinkle/ponscripter-fork/docs/tutorial.md

 - `alphablend` assumes that the image is doubled in width, and its right half is an inverted alpha-mask: pixels that are black on the mask are fully opaque, pixels that are white are fully transparent.
 - `copy` assumes that the image contains no transparency information at all, and is just to be drawn as-is.

-The transparency mode can be set per game (with `transmode`), but modifying that is not recommended -- it will, most likely, break things.
+The transparency mode can be set per game (with `transmode`), but modifying that is not recommended &mdash; it will, most likely, break things.

 The transparency mode can also be set per image.
 This is done by prefixing the file path with `:l;`, `:a;` or `:c;`, e.g. `":a;myfile.bmp"`.